NileshVerma001/fileshare/README.md

 ## Features

 - **No Login Required**: Share files instantly without the need for an account or login.
-- **Privacy First**: To protect user privacy, uploading images or videos containing personal data is not allowed.
+- **Privacy First**: To protect user privacy, uploading images or videos containing persons face is not allowed.

 ## Getting Started